syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-MailMerge.md

 {

-//Array list contains the list of commands.
+//ArrayList contains the list of commands.

 ArrayList commands = new ArrayList();